 Q: With these factors in mind, could you tell us what challenges are faced by most traders in efficiently using such a platform or an app?

-Another aspect that comes to mind is finding an efficient way of utilizing the data or news flow that comes in.
-Often, it is difficult to channelize the news according to your needs and geography, especially when the event or news is global in nature.
-Therefore to find the right degree of localization is a big challenge.
+Another aspect that comes to mind is finding an efficient way of utilising the data or news flow that comes in.
+Often, it is difficult to channelise the news according to your needs and geography, especially when the event or news is global in nature.
+Therefore to find the right degree of localisation is a big challenge.

 Bomy: I think the reason we put simplicity of user interface as one of the top reasons for choosing a provider stems from the fact that traders and investors alike want to be confident when using such platforms whether web-based, software or mobile apps.